xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 Format    is the name of the format that you want as the default format for charts.
 If omitted, the format of the currently active chart is used.
-If format is \"Built\_in\", then Microsoft Excel will use the standard, built-in chart as the default.
-If the chart was created in Microsoft Excel version 4.0 and if format is \"PREFERRED\", then the preferred chart format used in Microsoft Excel version 4.0 will be used.
+If format is "Built\_in", then Microsoft Excel will use the standard, built-in chart as the default.
+If the chart was created in Microsoft Excel version 4.0 and if format is "PREFERRED", then the preferred chart format used in Microsoft Excel version 4.0 will be used.
 Format is case sensitive.